Organic Standards Review

 Is there a connection with Brexit?

-Which sectors will be affected?
+Which sectors are affected?

 Our standards review covered all areas which are governed by the EU organic regulation: agriculture, aquaculture, processing and horticulture.
 Our standards in each of these areas are overseen by our independent Standards Board made up of industry experts and lay members, and by sector-specific committees who supported the standards review.

-At a later date, we will be reviewing deer, poultry breeding, rearing and hatchery standards.
+At a later date, we will be reviewing woodland, deer, poultry breeding, rearing and hatchery standards.
 For our licensees who produce watercress, we will be conducting a special focussed consultation exercise to help us review our standards for watercress.
 This is because of the small number of organic producers and the highly specialised nature of watercress production.